Online Therapy for Social Anxiety Disorder

 What is social anxiety disorder?

-Social Anxiety Disorder (SAD), also termed ‘social phobia’, is characterised by an overwhelming fear of social situations.
-SAD is more than being simply shy.
-Central to SAD is a fear about social situations that does not go away and affects everyday activities, self-confidence, relationships and work or school life.
+Social Anxiety Disorder (SAD), also termed ‘social phobia’, is a type of anxiety disorder characterised by an overwhelming fear of social situations.
+Social anxiety is more than being simply shy.
+Central to SAD is a fear of social situations that does not go away and affects everyday activities, self-confidence, relationships and work or school life.
 Many individuals occasionally worry about social situations, but someone with SAD will be overly worried before, during and after entering social situations.

 When to seek treatment for Social Anxiety Disorder